akalliokoski/fhir-spark/README.md

-Getting started with HL7 FHIR data using Scala, Spark and Bunsen
+Getting started with HL7 FHIR data using Apache Scala, Spark and Bunsen